Alternative fuels for vehicles

 Find out more about using gases as vehicle fuels.

-The use of gases for beer and other drinks is widespread in the UK.
-Beverage gases are essential for the efficiency of your beverage dispense system and the quality of the beverage being served.
-Using approved gas cylinders, with the right specification of gas, correctly connected into your dispense system increases customer satisfaction and helps to ensure the safety of your staff.
+The use of gases within and to dispense beer and other drinks is widespread in the UK.
+The use of the correct gas is essential for both the efficiency of your beverage dispense system and the quality of the beverage being served.
+Using approved gas cylinders, with the right specification of gas, correctly connected into your dispense system increases customer satisfaction and helps to ensure the safety of staff.

 It is the UK Government's stated intent to leave the European Union (EU).
 It is possible that that legislation will change, whatever the type of deal or no-deal arrangement that is reached.
 BCGA has created this webpage to help identify changes to legislation that may have an impact on the gases industry.